 At this point, you may start to notice a big challenge to your mindfulness efforts: your own mind!

-Intrusive thoughts are perhaps the biggest barrier to a strong mindfulness practice.
-Luckily, the only way to get past this barrier is to practice!
+Intrusive thoughts are perhaps the biggest barrier to a strong mindfulness practice, but luckily there are ways to handle the “monkey mind”!

 Instead of actively engaging in thoughts as they arise, simply observe them.